heyitsgeo/heyitsgeo/README.md

   📅 Jul 5, 2016 - Present
   📍Infinity Software Development
   <b>Description: </b>
-  Working directly with clients to understand needs inorder to executed well planned and well designed web applications.
-Paired with teams of developers as well as technical lead roles.
-Transition quickly between new technologies as needs arise.
+  Working directly with clients to understand needs inorder to execute well planned and well designed web applications.
+Paired both as a member of team as well as technical lead.
+Transitioned quickly between new technologies as needs arise.
 </details>

 <details open>